Paul Dudley Sargent: Post-war Occupations

 After the war, ruined by shipping losses, Sargent withdrew to the hinterlands, serving as chief justice of the court of common pleas of Hancock County, Maine, its first judge of probate, first representative of the (pre-statehood) district to the Massachusetts General Court, postmaster, justice of the peace, and as one of the founding overseers of Bowdoin College.

 It is unclear whether Sargent continued his privateering activities after the war, but he did engage in real estate speculation, successfully petitioning in 1784 to acquire an archipelago off the Maine coast including Rogues, later Roques Island, which some years afterwards was transferred to the Peabody family, whose descendants the Gardners still hold it.
 By 1788 he and his family had moved to Sullivan, on the mainland not far from Rogues.
 There is reason to suppose the departure from Boston for such a distant place may have been in part an attempt to evade creditors.

 In 1803 Sargent played an inadvertent role in a test of the early republic's constitutionally mandated separation of powers, having been, along with William Vinal, the target of an effort by the Massachusetts General Court to strip him of his commission as Justice of the Peace for seeking to be reimbursed for expenses in amounts in excess of what was allowed.
-"It was urged in mitigation that the charges against the judges 'originated in party contention and personal revenge', and in view of the fact that Sargent's overcharge amounted to only $3.33 and Vinal's to only $9, the statement is probably true."
+"It was urged in mitigation that the charges against the judges 'originated in party contention and personal revenge', and as Sargent's overcharge amounted to only $3.33 and Vinal's to only $9, the statement is probably true."

 Since the assembly's action had removed the judges' powers without a hearing, it was felt by John Quincy Adams and Henry Knox, among others, that the future independence of the judiciary was threatened by the precedent.
 Both put their names to strongly worded protests.